burgr033/chezmoi-pkg/README.md

 ## purpose

-Basically you need a template in chezmoi which installs your packages on apply.
+Basically you need a .chezmoitemplate script in chezmoi which installs your packages on apply.
+So everytime i add or remove a package it runs chezmoi sync and checks the diff. installs and uninstalls accordingly

 Example: (this example also incorporates my profiles (office, common, desktop, etc.) from packages.toml in my chezmoi source path.